 Lillian Clark, a young girl of 15 spent her first night away from home.
 She worked the night-shift at a boarding house for single miners.
-Rather than return back to her home – which lay right in the path of the slide, her parents had given her permission to spend the night at the boarding house as the new owners were decent people.
+Rather than return back to her home – which lay right in the path of the Frank Slide, her parents had given her permission to spend the night at the boarding house as the new owners were decent people.

 Normally she would have walked home.
 Her entire family was killed including five siblings, her mother and her father who was killed outside the mine that night.